 You can probably guess where I'm going with this.
-My experience is that many people who become Christians never grow.
-They remain spiritual babies, and eventually become spiritually flabby.
+In my experience, many people who become Christians find it hard to grow in their faith.
+They stay at the earliest stage of spiritual life, and without continued nourishment and exercise, their faith can become weak and underdeveloped.
 So what are the "exercises" that help us grow?
 What should we do?

 From the very beginning, God's words have been central to faith.
 In the story of the Bible, it's how people respond to God's words that shows whether they believe or not.
 Adam and Eve ignored them.
 Noah and Abraham trusted them.
 Jesus, in one of his most famous parables, says that the one who builds their life on sand is like someone who hears his words but doesn't do them.
 The person who builds on rock is the one who hears and does what he says.

 So, hearing and responding to God's word is crucial to living a healthy Christian life.